dimio/libperl-lj-light/README.md

 # DESCRIPTION

-    The `LJ::Light` is a class implementing for Livejorunal flat API client.
+    The C<LJ::Light> is a class implementing for Livejorunal flat API client.
-    In normal use the application creates an `LJ::Light` object, and then configures it with values for default UserAgent (via `LWP::UserAgent`), url to LJ flat interface, etc.
+    In normal use the application creates an C<LJ::Light> object, and then configures it with values for default UserAgent (via C<LWP::UserAgent>), url to LJ flat interface, etc.
     There are methods for: authorisation, getting user info, search user posts in specified journals.

 # SYNOPSIS